Conservation and restoration of outdoor murals: Conservation

 Murals are traditionally commissioned on private buildings and structures, leaving ownership of the mural in the hands of the owner of the building.
 Gaining permission to conduct conservation is a key first step in the process.
 Annual inspections of murals will contribute to extending their lifetimes.
 Inspections are encouraged to take place during the spring season as this will allow for any damage done during the winter months to not be overseen, and will also allow for conservation to take place during the summer.

 Preventive conservation

 Preventive conservation can take place before a mural begins.
 Such as preparing the wall properly and using high-quality, lightfast, and compatible materials—is fundamental.
 Other preventive actions (e.g., regular maintenance, graffiti removal, and community awareness) can help preserve murals.
 Much of the damage seen on murals is due to vandalism and a lack of maintenance.
 Sadly, regular maintenance is not always a priority.
 Building maintenance is also important to the life of the mural.
 Communities are aware of well-respected buildings, community engagement is important to continue to spread the word about preserving the sight of the mural.
 Continue to maintain the grounds that the building reside on.
-A well maintained building will deter vandalism and also littering around the property.
-These are all preventive steps that can me undertaken by the community at large, contributing to the murals dialog of bringing a community together.
+A well-maintained building will deter vandalism and also littering around the property.